 27 October 2017

-“When Matt was first diagnosed with nephrotic syndrome, she took it in her stride and managed her life between work and taking him to hospital.
+“When Matt was first diagnosed with nephrotic syndrome, she took it in her stride and managed her life between work and taking him to hospital,” says Chris’ husband, John.

-It was always called a condition, not an illness.
+“It was always called a condition, not an illness.
 He was never allowed to use it as an excuse for not doing things.
-She kept to exactly that same mind set when she was diagnosed with breast cancer.'
+She kept to exactly that same mind set when she was diagnosed with breast cancer,” he added.